 Ornamental grasses are known for its easy to care and durability.
 They can last for a long time and often called as plants for all seasons.
 More importantly, they can even grow under the shade of tree.

 This landscaping idea is taking advantage of an ornamental grass variety for an easy-to-grow border.
 It adds a real touch of beauty and creates an eye-catching focal point in your backyard.

 If there are more than one trees in your backyard, do the same landscaping design in another tree-like shown in this picture.

 5. Enchanting Purple Tulip Bed

-What an enchanting landscaping idea!
-This under the tree landscaping design is highly beautiful with its purple blooms.
+rewrite this best version: What an enchanting landscaping idea!
+This under-the-tree landscaping design is highly beautiful with its purple blooms.
 There’s no need to create a raised border around the tree.
-Just maintain the existing soil level at the trunk is enough for this beauty.
+Just maintaining the existing soil level at the trunk is enough for this beauty.

 Purple tulips are selected to extend the loveliness of the purple flowering trees here.
 They deliver a dramatic look in this yard.
 When they’re not in season, you can swap them with other flowers as well.

 Wow, what a captivating landscaping concept!
 This enchanting design beneath the tree showcases the utmost beauty with its mesmerizing purple blossoms.
 No raised border is necessary around the tree; simply maintaining the existing soil level at the trunk is sufficient to showcase this exquisite sight.

 To enhance the splendor of the purple flowering trees, delightful purple tulips have been carefully chosen.
 They add a striking touch to this yard, creating a truly dramatic atmosphere.
 During off-seasons, you can easily replace them with other flowers, ensuring continuous charm throughout the year.